star star star star star_half

 Organs are retrieved from cadaveric donors who expressed their wish to donate in their life or if the donor’s family decides to consent, as long as the donor did not express any previous wishes against organ donation.
 However, practice often varies among countries.

-The majority of organs come from donation after brainstem death (DBD).
-DBD donors are legally dead (following brainstem testing), but their organs remain functional due to support from mechanical ventilation, hence, they are also known as heart-beating donors.
+Deceased organ donation can occur following two broad types of death: donation after brain death (DBD) and donation after circulatory death (DCD).
+Legality of deceased donation and each type can vary between countries; DBD donors are legally dead (following brainstem testing), but their organs remain functional due to support from mechanical ventilation, hence they are also known as heart-beating donors.
 Such cases will not survive once support is removed and will inevitably have a cardiac arrest.

-Donation after circulatory death (DCD) form a smaller proportion of the organ donation pool, whereby lack of circulatory output leads to the absence of end organ perfusion.
-DCD donors are categorised according to the Maastricht criteria (Table 1), the majority of which are category III donors.
+Donation after circulatory death (DCD) may proceed when a lack of circulatory output leads to the absence of end organ perfusion.
+DCD donors are categorised according to the Maastricht criteria (Table 1), the vast majority of which are category III donors.

 Table 1 – The Maastricht criteria for DCD donors; categories I-II are defined as uncontrolled, categories III-V are defined as controlled (i.e. circulatory arrest happens while they are inpatients)